MLB Tuesday scores, trade rumors, news, updates: Encarnacion's slam saves Tribe

 Deep and out. #Crushedpic.twitter.com/31e1A0wKWY

 Not too many players can get around on a ball down there that quickly and still have the strength to drive it out of the park.
 It wasn't a bad pitch at all.
 Most hitters get eaten up by a fastball down there and swing over top of it.
-Not Contreras though.
+Not Contreras, though.

 Going into Tuesday's game Contreras, 25, was hitting .308/.357/.692 with three doubles and four home runs in nine games since the All-Star break.
-Take it back even further and Contreras is hitting .313/.374/.652 with eight doubles and 10 home runs in his last 31 games.
+Take it back even further and Contreras is hitting .313/.374/.652 with eight doubles and 10 home runs in his past 31 games.
 Pretty great month for the sophomore backstop.

 Also Tuesday was a pretty special day for Contreras in other ways, as he was part of 10-year-old Daniel Rodriguez 's birthday celebration at Wrigley ...